unitaryfund/mitiq/docs/source/guide/calibrators.md

 # Calibration

-The `mitiq.calibration.Calibrator` class provides a workflow for users to run a set of experiments to automatically determine an error mitigation strategy.
+The `mitiq.Calibrator` class provides a workflow for users to run a set of experiments to automatically determine an error mitigation strategy.
 This gives the user freedom to work on more important parts of their algorithm/quantum program, and allows them to spend less time tuning error mitigation parameters.

 ## Workflow